mdda/mdda.github.io/_posts/OSS/2016-10-11-gmail-and-ipv6-kludge.md

 for more information
 {% endhighlight %}

+The reason for this weirdness (according to [this](http://serverfault.com/questions/565107/when-does-postfix-use-ipv6-and-when-ipv4)) is that if ```postfix``` is configured for IPV4 and IPV6, then it will attempt to contact the next server using a 'protocol at random'.
+However, gmail accepts a mail from an IPV6 connection BEFORE verifying that the PTR records, etc match up.
+Google then proceeds to bounce the email - even though if it had been contacted over IPV4 the mail would have been accepted.

 Rather than fiddle around with IPV6 PTR records (which relies on every element on the chain behaving flawlessly, some of which are not controlled by me), the simplest thing to do is to change my (targetted) relay ```postfix``` server to claim to be only IPV4-enabled.